brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 ## GnarWall Script Files

-Download the latest [GnarWall scripts](http://code.google.com/p/gnarwall/downloads/list) we have shared for this project.
+Download the latest [GnarWall scripts](https://github.com/brianhigh/gnarwall/archive/master.zip) we have shared for this project.

 You can extract them on a Linux system with:

 ```
-$ tar xvzf gnarwall_*.tgz
+$ gunzip master.zip
 ```